-The speaker did not put the word ‘oral’ in the title, but I had to add it since I have many posts about storytelling on my website and I want to make a distinction.
+The speaker did not put the word ‘oral’ in the title, but I had to add it since I have many posts about storytelling on my website, and I want to make a distinction.

 Online storytelling for young learners

 I’m sharing this video so that you can see how engaging Rebecca’s sessions are!
-She seems to be very engaged herself, and this is why the learners are also naturally drawn to the storytelling.
+She seems to be very engaged herself, which is why the learners are also naturally drawn to the storytelling.
 This is the first tip I always share with teachers: The students see your facial expressions, and they can easily know if you are enjoying what you are doing or not.

-Rebecca’s workshop was fully interactive and the participants were students who were actively participating in many activities listed below.
+Rebecca’s workshop was fully interactive, and the participants were students who were actively participating in many activities listed below.

 What 21st century skills can be developed through oral storytelling?

 Now, many educators wouldn’t think that storytelling can be used for 21st-century skills.
 The truth is that every activity you make can be used to promote certain 21st-century skills.
 Here are some skills that she mentions in her presentation.
-As you read the activities you can do in the interactive oral storytelling below, try to think which activity promotes a specific skill:
+As you read the activities you can do in the interactive oral storytelling below, try to think which actively promotes a specific skill: